A short collection of ideas and pitfalls to have in mind before designing an A/B test. Shuffle through and bookmark. It will be updated in the future.

-Use each test as an opportunity to drive behavioural insights.
+Use each test as an opportunity to draw behavioural insights.

 Not having a testing hypothesis

 Just testing random things will lead you nowhere.
 Create a test hypothesis.
 Start collecting and managing your insights.
-This is the only way to make the customer understanding compound over time.
-Get ideas for hypothesis from looking at your data and user behaviour.
+This is the only way to get customer understanding compound over time.
+Get ideas for hypotheses from looking at your data and user behaviour.

 Being tricked by false positives

 The more variations you run, the higher the risk of a false positive.
-How to avoid this?
+How do you avoid this?
 Be sure to use the calculator!

 Impatience – it’s dangerous to peek at the results